Latest News, Updates, Tutorials and much more

 What are the privacy features, introduced by Google Analytics 4 (GA4)?

-GA4 introduced a variety of privacy features, including default IP anonymization, shorter data storage duration, location of servers and restricted data transfer, consent mode, users' personal data deletion, and rules regarding PII.
-The most significant of them is the default IP anonymization feature, which means that Google Analytics will no longer store the IP addresses of your devices.
+GA4 introduced a variety of privacy features, including default IP anonymization, shorter data retention duration, Google Consent Mode v2, users' personal data deletion, and rules regarding PII.
+The most significant of them is the default IP anonymization feature.

 Does GA4 use cookies?

-GA4 uses first-party cookies to separate unique users and unique sessions from a single user.
-GA4 does not require you to set cookies on your website to receive data and transmit it to Google Analytics.
+Google Analytics 4 (GA4) uses Google Analytics cookies to separate unique users and unique sessions from a single user.
+GA4 mainly sets mainly first-party cookies, and does not require you to set cookies on your website to receive data and transmit it to GA4.
+Use CookieScript Cookie Scanner to scan all cookies and other trackers of your website.

 New to CookieScript?